All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GHK-Cu cause copper toxicity?

 The amount of copper delivered through standard GHK-Cu protocols is small relative to dietary copper intake.
 Copper toxicity from GHK-Cu alone is unlikely in healthy individuals using recommended doses.
-However, individuals with Wilson's disease or copper metabolism disorders should avoid GHK-Cu.
+But individuals with Wilson's disease or copper metabolism disorders should avoid GHK-Cu.

-Who should not use GHK-Cu?
+Who shouldn't use GHK-Cu?

 GHK-Cu should be avoided by individuals who are pregnant or nursing, those with Wilson's disease or copper metabolism disorders, individuals with active cancer (without oncologist approval), and anyone with a known copper allergy.